cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 Andrea is an interesting character.
 She has been on three new school seasons that were all equally terrible.
 However, she made it very far in all of them and was always a contender to win.

-I want to see how Andrea fares against a group of people that has more than two brain cells.
-She is very well rounded and has pr
+Andrea has proven herself countless times against Survivor duds, but I want to see how Andrea fares against a group of people that has more than two brain cells.
+She is very well rounded and is an example of someone who could play Survivor 100 times and always do well.

 ## Jerri Manthey